mpsych/ODM/README.md

 decoder_neurons =
 ```

-You can change these parameters by editing the file or by overriding them via command-line arguments.
-The parameters are divided into sections, each corresponding to a stage of the pipeline.
+You can change these parameters by editing the file or by overriding the [5BHIST] and [VAE] sections via command-line arguments.
+The parameters are divided into meaningful sections, each corresponding to a stage of the pipeline.
 The parameters for each stage were described above.
 The parameters in the [DEFAULT] section are used by both stages of the pipeline.

 ## Hyperparameters